spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 4. Click **Create Stream**.

-5. Enter `http-ingest` for the stream name, as shown in the following
+5. Enter `http-ingest` for the stream name, as follows:
-    image:

     ![Creating a Stream](images/dataflow-stream-create.png)